-A staff member may form a reasonable suspicion that a staff member or volunteer has harmed a student.
-In these circumstances, the staff member must make a written report of the concern to the Principal using the Staff Inappropriate Behaviour module of the SPCMS.
+A staff member may form a reasonable suspicion that a staff member or volunteer has harmed a student, which does not meet a reporting threshold captured in this document.
+In these circumstances, the staff member must make a written report of the concern to the Principal using the Staff Inappropriate Behaviour module of the Student Protection Case Management System (SPCMS - name change pending).
 The Principal, upon receipt of this information, commences the process detailed in Section 2.7.5.2 - Level 2 intervention for responding to reports of repeated, serious or more complex inappropriate behaviour.